Genetic Testing For Duchenne Muscular Dystrophy

 The clinical presentation of DMD typically emerges in early childhood, with initial signs including:

 As the disease progresses, weakness extends to other muscle groups, including the arms, shoulders, and respiratory muscles.
-Cardiac involvement is also common, leading to cardiomyopathy, an enlarged and weakened heart.
+On top of that, cardiac involvement is also common, leading to cardiomyopathy, an enlarged and weakened heart.
 Without intervention, DMD leads to significant disability and a shortened lifespan, typically into the late twenties or early thirties.

 The Power of Genetic Testing